w3c/wai-wcag-em/scope.md

 ## Scope of Applicability {#applicability}

-This methodology is designed for evaluating full, self-enclosed [websites](#website).
-That is, for every [web page](#webpage) it is unambiguous whether it is part of the website or not.
-This includes websites of organizations, entities, persons, events, products, and services.
+This methodology is designed for evaluating full, self-enclosed [digital products](#digital-product).
+That is, for every [user interface](#user-interface) it is unambiguous whether it is part of the digital product or not.
+This includes digital products of organizations, entities, persons, events, products, and services.

-### Examples of Websites

-Specific examples of websites include:

-*   "The public website of Example Org. located at https://www.example.org"
-*   "The intranet website of Example Org. located at https://intranet.example.org"
-*   "The online shop of Example Org. located at https://www.example.org/shop/"
-*   "Release version 1.5.3 of Online Reservations System (ORS) application"
-*   "Mobile version of the Example Org. website located at https://m.example.org"
-*   "Dutch version of the Example Org. website located at https://nl.example.org"

-A website can be part of a larger website, such as the online shop in the preceding examples.
-A website can also be a clearly separable version of the website such as the mobile or Dutch language versions of the website, as shown in the preceding examples.
-This methodology can be applied to any such determinable website, regardless of whether or not it is part of a larger website.
-The exact definition of a target website to be evaluated is determined as part of [Step 1.a](#step1a).
+The exact definition of a target digital product to be evaluated is determined as part of [Step 1.a](#step1a).

-### Principle of Website Enclosure
+### Principle of Product Enclosure

-When a target website is defined for evaluation, it is essential that all web pages, web page states, and functionality within the scope of this definition are considered for evaluation.
-Excluding such aspects of a website from the scope of evaluation would likely conflict with the WCAG 2.2 conformance requirements for [full pages](https://www.w3.org/TR/WCAG22/#cc2) and [complete processes](https://www.w3.org/TR/WCAG22/#cc3), or otherwise distort the evaluation results.
+When a target product is defined for evaluation, it is essential that all user interfaces, user interface states, and functionality within the scope of this definition are considered for evaluation.
+Excluding such aspects of a digital product from the scope of evaluation would likely conflict with the WCAG 2.2 conformance requirements for [full pages](https://www.w3.org/TR/WCAG22/#cc2) and [complete processes](https://www.w3.org/TR/WCAG22/#cc3), or otherwise distort the evaluation results.

-#### Example of Website Enclosure
+#### Example of Product Enclosure

 ![Diagram of a University Website explained in the following paragraph.](website.png)